 Hungary blocks EU appeal for Israel not to strike Rafah

-Hungary has gagged fellow EU foreign ministers from formally asking Israel not to attack Rafah, as Czech backing for Israel is melting away.
+Hungary has stopped fellow EU foreign ministers from formally asking Israel not to attack Rafah, even as Czech backing for Israel melts away.

 The "Foreign Ministers of 26 Member-States of the European Union" published an informal joint declaration anyway after a meeting in Brussels on Monday (19 February).